justinmklam/personal-blog/content/posts/2026/02/beginners-guide-split-keyboards/index.md

 - [**One shot keys**](https://docs.qmk.fm/one_shot_keys): For modifiers only, allows you to use a modifier without needing to hold it down.
 Tap a modifiers key to activate it, then tap another key send the key code.
 - [**Home row mods:**](https://precondition.github.io/home-row-mods) Giving home row keys (`ASDF` + `JKL;`) double duty to also act as modifier keys (`SHIFT`, `CTRL`, `ALT`, `GUI`) when held
 - [**Callum style mods**](https://github.com/callum-oakley/qmk_firmware/tree/master/users/callum): Similar to home row mods, but combined with one shot keys to remove the dependency on timing

+If you don’t know where to start with creating your own keymap, you can draw inspiration from existing ones on KeymapDB.
 ### What About Using a Non-QWERTY Layout?
 Some choose to also change to an alternative layout like Dvorak, Colemak or other, since QWERTY is not designed with ergonomics in mind.
 However, learning a new layout requires even more time, and I personally haven’t gone down this route since the benefits of a column stagger and split keyboard are sufficient enough for me (and I reckon most people as well).